 Lack of benefits – unlike a full-time job, you won’t have an employer paying Superannuation or any other benefits.
 You will need to make appropriate deductions from your earnings to cover this.

 Isolation – you need to be comfortable working alone as freelancing and entrepreneurial work can be isolating.
 You won’t have a colleague to ask questions, so you need to conduct your own research.

 More responsibility – if you face any issues, you need to figure it out for yourself.
 You’re also responsible for invoicing, payments, tax deductions and answering to clients.

 Potential scams – as mentioned above, you may come across scams on the internet.
 Always research the company before making a commitment.

 Looking for Something Simpler?

-If you just want a little pocket money, you can do this by completing online surveys or conducting website tests.
+If you just want a little pocket money, you can complete online surveys or conduct website tests.
 Keep an eye out for my upcoming article on user-testing.